 The addressing division is responsible for installing and replacing all street signs in the county's unincorporated areas.
-The addressing division also checks for addressing compliance with the county's addressing ordinance.
+The addressing division also checks for compliance with the county's addressing ordinance administered by the Tax Department.
 Finally, this division is also responsible for providing addressing numbers when appropriate to residents in efforts to improve public safety and emergency awareness during response times.